How to spot a true vegan sneaker?

 Shortlist of materials to avoid in shoes if you want to consume vegan:

-• Animal leather (grained leather, smooth leather, suede, nubuck)
+• Animal leather (full-grain leather, smooth leather, suede, nubuck)

 • Animal or synthetic fur